geopm/theta-tutorial/QUICKSTART.md

     man geopm_agent_monitor

-This agent does not modify any hardware parameters, but simply takes samples throughout the runtime and uses them to generate report and trace files.
+This agent does not modify any hardware settings, but simply takes samples throughout the runtime and uses them to generate report and trace files.
 There are three other agents that can be selected and each of these is documented in a man page:

     man geopm_agent_power_governor
     man geopm_agent_power_balancer